 Another tip: If you’re specifically using the MPD18, click the “Full Level” button near the top.
 This will make hitting the same sample on your pad easier and more responsive.

 Well that’s about it for today my friend!
-If you guys have any specific questions or comments about how to sample in FL studio, leave them in the box below!
+If you guys have any specific questions or comments about how to sample in FL studio, leave them in the box below or Contact me!
 I’m always open to new ideas and ways of doing things.